FURRY WORKERS

 Rain Follows the Plow

-In the 19th century, settlers moving westward in the United States were lured by the belief that cultivating the land would increase rainfall in arid regions - a long-debunked notion known as "rain follows the plow."
-This idea gained traction as farmers observed rain coinciding with their cultivation efforts.
-However, thorough scientific research has since contradicted this myth, attributing any perceived increase in precipitation to natural climate variability rather than human activity.
+In the 19th century, settlers moving westward in the United States were lured by the belief that cultivating the land would increase rainfall in arid regions—a long-debunked notion known as "rain follows the plow."
+The idea gained traction as farmers noticed that rainfall often coincided with their cultivation efforts.
+However, thorough scientific research has since disproved this myth, attributing any perceived increase in precipitation to natural climate variability rather than human activity.

 10